 - If regexp.global is false: Return the result obtained by invoking RegExp.prototype.exec (see 15.10.6.2) on regexp with string as parameter. - If regexp.global is true: Set the regexp.lastIndex property to 0 and invoke RegExp.prototype.exec repeatedly until there is no match.
 If there is a match with an empty string (in other words, if the value of regexp.lastIndex is left unchanged), increment regexp.lastIndex by 1.
 Let n be the number of matches.
-If n=0, then the value returned is null; otherwise, the value returned is an array with the length property set to n and properties 0 through n-1 corresponding to the first elements of the results of all matching invocations of RegExp.prototype.exec
+The value returned is an array with the length property set to n and properties 0 through n-1 corresponding to the first elements of the results of all matching invocations of RegExp.prototype.exec.